Cassidy Krug

 Cassidy Krug (born July 12, 1985) is an American diver from Pittsburgh, Pennsylvania.

 Krug competed in the 2012 Summer Olympics classifying 7th in the women's 3 m springboard after ranking 5th in the semifinals.
 During the 2011 Pan American Games she has won a silver medal in the 3 m individual competition and a bronze in the synchronized event from the same height alongside her partner Kassidy Cook.

+Her life partner is researcher Nicholas Tatonetti.